orphan-oss/ognl/README.md

 Out of incubator and now officially found here [http://commons.apache.org/ognl/](http://commons.apache.org/ognl/)

+## FAQ
+ - How to run OGNL in Google AppEngine?
+   - you need to tell OGNL to not do security manager permission checks, which will fail since GAE has a security manager and you don't have the ability to add the OGNL-specific permissions.
+Therefore, somewhere in your initialization code, add this `OgnlRuntime.setSecurityManager(null);`

 ## Development activity

 ### Release notes - version 3.1.3, 3.0.14, 3.0.6.1